Skip to main contentScroll Top

 Why stay in this area of Chiang Mai:

-The area I call "Doi Suthep" is the one that starts just off Nimmanhaemin, on the other side of the ring road west of Chiang Mai.
-It runs along the foot of the mountain of the same name to behind the airport.
+The area I call "Doi Suthep" is the one starting right next to Nimmanhaemin, on the other side of the road that serves as a ring road to the west of Chiang Mai.
+It stretches along the foot of the mountain of the same name, all the way behind the airport.

 Doi Suthep is primarily known for its temple, Wat Phrathat Doi Suthep, as well as for the palace and the royal gardens at the summit.
 But there are also beautiful forest walks possible, with streams and waterfalls and views of the valley and the city.